betable/betable-canvas-sdk/README.md

 The important bit of this is the can_gamble field.
 If it is true then they are in a jurisdiction where they can gamble.

 #Chrome Calls

+`betable.chrome(action, params)`

+If you want to make a call to the betable chrome (for depositing, withdrawing, redeeming a promo, etc) you can simply make a call to the betable object called chrome.

+##Modes

+How different modes work with the chrome:

+**Fullscreen and Canvas**

+Most of these will be handled by a drop down modal.
+With exception for support, redeem and promotions, which will redirect away from the game to new pages

+**Standalone**

+In standalone mode, when a chrome call is made, the app will do a full page redirect to the betable page. **We are currently working to make this more configurable to support popup windows**.

+##Actions

+It is only required that you implement the `deposit` action and the `wallet` action.

+###`deposit`

+This will allow the user to deposit more money.

+###`wallet`

+This will allow users to see their recent transactions, as well as state their current wallet balance.

+###`redeem`

+This will allow users to redeem a dev-signed promotion.
+You must pass the promotion in as a parameter

+###`withdraw`

+This will take the user to the withdraw request page, where they can request to withdraw money from their betable wallet.

+###`support`

+This will take the user to the FAQ page with a link to contact our customer support.

+###`promotions`

+This will take the user to the promotion wall so they can see which promotions they are currently eligible for